Will autonomous and intelligent machines take over our jobs?

 But new technologies will also result in a tremendous number of new opportunities.
 This has been the case with all previous technological revolutions, and there is no reason to believe it will be any different this time.

-In the 1800s it was the Luddites smashing weaving machines.
-These days retail staff worry about automatic checkouts…www.theguardian.com
+Technology has created more jobs than it has destroyed, says 140 years of data_In the 1800s it was the Luddites smashing weaving machines.
+These days retail staff worry about automatic checkouts…_www.theguardian.com

 And this means that the real question we all should be asking is: